Yogeeshwar-06/Blinkit-Sales-Analysis-Dashboard/README.md

 Payment Strategy: With UPI and Cards holding a nearly equal share (~25% each), Blinkit should maintain robust integration for both to prevent checkout friction.

 Stock Management: Categories like 'Baby Care' and 'Snacks' show high sales volatility; implementing automated re-order triggers at the 74.75 average stock level is recommended.

+🧠 Technical Highlights:

+DAX MeasuresTo provide deeper insights, I developed several custom DAX measures.

+Here are some of the core calculations used in this dashboard:

+Total Sales: $$TotalSales = SUM('Blinkit_Data'[Sales])

+$$Average Sales per Outlet: $$AvgSales = DIVIDE([TotalSales],

+DISTINCTCOUNT('Blinkit_Data'[Outlet_Identifier]))$ * Top Rated Items (Conditional): > I used a combination of AVERAGE and RANKX to identify top-performing product categories based on customer feedback and sales volume.

+📈 Business Insights & Recommendations:

+Based on the dashboard analysis, here are the key takeaways for the Blinkit management team:

+Outlet Size Performance: Medium-sized outlets are contributing to the highest percentage of total sales.
+Small outlets have the highest "Sales per Square Foot" efficiency, suggesting a model for rapid urban expansion.

+Item Fat Content Analysis: There is a significant trend towards "Low Fat" items in Tier 1 cities, whereas "Regular" fat content items dominate Tier 3 sales.

+Recommendation: Adjust inventory stocks based on city-tier health preferences to reduce wastage.

+Item Type Dominance: Fruits and Vegetables show the highest volume but have lower margins compared to Household items.

+Recommendation: Implement "Bundle Offers" (e.g., Household cleaner + Fresh produce) to increase the Average Order Value (AOV).Rating vs. Sales Correlation: Surprisingly, items with a rating between 3.5 and 4.2 show higher sales velocity than 5-star items, likely due to price sensitivity.

+🛠️ Data Cleaning Process:

+Before building the visuals, I performed the following Power Query steps:

+Handling Nulls: Replaced missing values in Item_Weight using the average weight for that specific Item_Identifier.

+Standardizing Labels: Cleaned the Item_Fat_Content column (e.g., converted "LF" and "low fat" to "Low Fat" for consistency).

+Data Type Formatting: Ensured all currency and date fields were properly formatted for time-series analysis.